Specialization

 const comparer = Program.getComparer();

-The [SpecializeImport] attribute accepts optional JS and Decl snippets that are spliced verbatim into the generated JavaScript proxy class and its TypeScript declaration.
+The [SpecializeImport] attribute accepts optional CS, JS, JSCtor and Decl snippets that are spliced verbatim into the generated C# or JavaScript proxies and its TypeScript declaration.
 This lets the imported proxy satisfy JS-side contracts that aren't expressible through the C# abstract members alone — for example, injecting an iterator:

 [SpecializeImport(typeof(ICustomCollection<>),